Ortfs/RealBookParser/README.md

 ## Introduction

 For the working jazz musician, "Real Books" are an extremely important resource.
-However, they can be hard work; especially if one only has them in digital form.
+However, using them can be hard work; especially if one only has them in digital form.
 Let's assume you want to play a piece which you know is contained in a Real Book and that you have said Real Book in pdf form.
 This is what you have to do:

  - consult the master index to find the exact edition and page number